ritabc/pizza/README.md

   - If 2nd or 3rd buttons pressed, user must have selected toppings or pre-made pie
 * show select size first, then user has option to add custom or pre-made pie.
 After hitting 'add' btn, user has option to add another

+## Next steps
+* Display list of pizzas ordered as links that can be clicked on for details
+* Add images

 ## License

 This software is licensed under the MIT license.